architector1324/project-demiurg/README.md

 When invoking `--navigate`, the user specifies a point of focus or a conceptual path (e.g., "Water Droplet", "Woman at a table").
 The system (the LLM guided by the system prompt) acts as a **sophisticated semantic lens, interpreting the query and revealing the corresponding hierarchical layers.** This process then adds granular `"manifestation"` objects to the world's JSON structure.

-Each newly revealed layer or entity always remains **strictly consistent** with its parent entity and the world's overarching laws.
+**Crucially, when an entity manifests, it reveals not only its `primary_constituents` but also its own internal `essence`, `governing_framework`, `driving_forces_and_potential`, and `foundational_state`**, all strictly derived from its parent entity and the overarching world logic.
+This ensures that every unveiled detail maintains the full ontological coherence of the reality.

 **Key Features:**